Terror-related arrests in UK rise by 11% over past year

 As of Thursday, 66 people had been tried in court for terrorism-related offences, with high levels of conviction, at 88%.

-The number of people subjected to stop and searches by the Metropolitan Police has also dropped by 12% over the past year.
+The number of people subjected to stop and searches by the Metropolitan Police under Section 43 of the Terrorism Act 2000 has also dropped by 12% over the past year.

 Some 396 people were searched by the force in the year up to June 30, compared with 452 in the 12 months prior.